- About Us

 10 AM - 2 PM

-IDP offers its events on a sliding scale basis so that everyone can attend, regardless of financial means.
-This requires that you pay the highest rate you can reasonably afford.
+$30*/$50/$60 - Please pay the highest rate you can reasonably afford.
+This enables us to accomodate as many students as possible.
 If you are a Monthly Member, we suggest you select the middle rate.
 Scholarship information is available at the bottom of this page.

 Though compassion is often confused with putting others’ welfare above our own, true wisdom understands that genuine self-concern is the necessary foundation for kindness and compassion towards all beings.
 This workshop will incorporate western psychological techniques with traditional practices and instructions to help you develop a healthy relationship to yourself.
 Recent research indicates that compassion and lovingkindness are inherent human qualities, which everyone can develop.
 In this unique offering, we’ll look at the difference between self-compassion and self-indulgence, transform emotional barriers and resistances, and learn to work with self-judgements and criticism through understanding and patience.